 \section{Well-structured automata}

 In this section we show that for every finite and fork-acyclic automaton, we can construct a finite, fork-acyclic, and \emph{well-structured} automaton that implements it.
-We first decompose the definition of well-structured automata into three simpler properties.
+More precisely, we show that this transformation can take a \emph{bounded} and fork-acyclic automaton, and produce a bounded, fork-acyclic and well-structured automaton; the former claim then follows, since every finite automaton is bounded, and every bounded automaton can be made finite while preserving fork-acyclicity, by \cref{lemma:restrict-bounded}.\footnote{It is clear that the construction from this lemma also preserves well-structuredness.} We first decompose the definition of well-structured automata into three simpler properties.

 \begin{defi}[$n$-forking] Let $n \in \naturals$.
 A pomset automaton $A$ is \emph{$n$-forking} if for every state $q\in Q$ and every multiset of states $\phi\in\M(Q)$ such that $\gamma(q,\phi)\neq\emptyset$ we have $|\phi| \geq n$. \end{defi}